kadena-docs/kadena-docs/docs/smart-contracts/functions-variables-types.md

 ---
 title: Functions, variables, and types
-description: "Work with common built-in functions and writing your own function declarations that include variables and types."
+description: "Work with common built-in functions and start write your own function declarations that include variables and types."
 id: functions-variables
 sidebar_position: 6
 ---